Pia Douwes: Biography

 Douwes was born in Amsterdam, North Holland, The Netherlands, as Petronella Irene Allegonda Douwes, to an arts dealer and a social worker, and is the grandniece of Doris Day.
 Initially Douwes wanted to become a nurse for mentally handicapped children, then she danced in a disco when she was 19 years old and realised that she wanted to dance.
 She went to London and searched for a dance school in the Yellow Pages.
 She chose the Brooking School of Ballet.
 Without any prior dance education, she auditioned (with a sprained ankle) and was accepted.
 One year later she attended a musical workshop with Susi Nicoletti and Sam Cane in Vienna.
 Cane is said to have told Douwes' father at that time: "If she doesn't become a star, I'll hang myself!"

 In 1986, she got her first small part in the German-language premiere of Little Shop of Horrors in Vienna.
-More small parts followed, and in 1987 she got her first part in a larger production, as a Swing in Cats in Amsterdam.
+More small parts followed and in 1987 she got her first part in a larger production, as a Swing in Cats in Amsterdam.
 With this production she toured Russia in 1988, playing Grizabella and Jellylorum.

-More parts followed, including Fantine in the original Amsterdam production of Les Misérables in 1991, but the great break came in 1992, when she got the title role in the world premiere of Elisabeth in Vienna, Austria.
-Though the Viennese papers wrote a lot of scathing criticism, such as "Munter geht die Sisi unter" ("Sisi perishes") and they denied Douwes singing and acting talent of any kind, Douwes became (along with Uwe Kröger) an acclaimed musical star and reprised the title role numerous times.
+More parts followed, including Fantine in the original Amsterdam production of Les Misérables in 1991, but her great break came in 1992, when she got the title role in the world premiere of Elisabeth in Vienna, Austria.
+Though the Viennese papers wrote a lot of scathing criticism, such as "Munter geht die Sisi unter" ("Sisi perishes") and though they denied Douwes singing and acting talent of any kind, Douwes became (along with Uwe Kröger) an acclaimed musical star and reprised the title role numerous times.
 Elisabeth is today the most successful German-language musical of all-time.

-Until 1994 she played Elisabeth, then played more parts like Rizzo in Grease (Vienna) and Eva Perón in Evita in the Dutch touring production.
+Until 1994 she played Elisabeth, then played more parts such as Rizzo in Grease (Vienna) and Eva Perón in Evita in the Dutch touring production.

-She was also active in other areas; she sang and spoke the leading part for the Dutch versions of the movies Pocahontas and Pocahontas II: Journey to a New World.
+She was also active in other areas; she dubbed the leading part for the Dutch versions of the movies Pocahontas and Pocahontas II: Journey to a New World.
 Additionally she did the gala evenings In love with Musical along with her colleagues Uwe Kröger, Marika Lichter and Viktor Gernot.

-In 1999 she played Velma Kelly in the Dutch premiere of Chicago.
+In 1999, she played Velma Kelly in the Dutch premiere of Chicago.
 Then Douwes went back to her roots and played the leading part of Elisabeth again in the Dutch and German premieres of the musical.
 After a total of 900 performances as the Austrian empress, she went back to the Netherlands in February 2002 to take part in the Broadway musical Fosse, along with Dutch musical stars Simone Kleinsma and Stanley Burleson.